 an ongoing conflict between those who wanted to call attention to waste in order to grow the movement and those who wanted to keep it hidden in order to ensure their ability to maintain themselves on the system’s margins. … Paradoxically, the nature of freegans’ resource base … meant that freegans’ political actions threatened to deprive them of the very objects they used to prove to themselves that they were living naturally.
 (Barnard, 2016b, p.
 1036-1037)

 Similar difficulties of paradox and contradiction have been identified in the specific context of food: ‘there is no escaping the webs of capitalism.
 Freegans … cannot sustain themselves without the overproduction of the industrialized agrifood system that ends up both in dumpsters and in the emergency food system’ (Gross, 2009, p.
 74).
-Nevertheless, the underlying principle clearly has broader application beyond food supply.
+Nevertheless, the underlying principle clearly has broader application beyond food supply (not least because the problem of food waste requires specific and separate analysis (Bradshaw, 2018; Bradshaw, 2020; Parker and Johnson, 2019)).
 In CE there is a form of industrialized commodification; for good or for bad masquerading (or accurately representing) a drive towards a more ecologically friendly system of consumption, which needs to prevent the radical practices of (re-)using goods disposed of (or ending up at) at the margins for its own full systemic performance (Sbicca, 2014).
 CE may well ‘limit the possibility to express critical consideration’ (Ferrando, 2016).

 So, whilst ‘freegans seek out the intensity of feeling that comes when their access to food is unmediated by a series of middlemen’ (Gross, 2009, p.
 75), circularity in economy necessitates middlemen as much as any other participant.
 Arguably, consumers must be simultaneously middleman for they will be at the end reintroducing whatever waste they generate back into the CE.
 In the special context of freegans, the same logic will apply: the only form of consumption that likely escapes this net is that of immediate permanent consumption of perishables, with the eating of waste food being the clearest example.